Last Updated on

 There are four climate zones in Kinabalu National Park: rich lowland forest, coniferous forests, alpine meadow zone, and summit zone.
 Because of this, there are a variety of flora and fauna species that live in the park.

 Tips for Visiting Kinabalu National Park

 - Climbing is the most popular activity in Kinabalu National Park.
 Hence, it is recommended that you book at least 6 months prior to your climb.
 This will spare you from disappointment when you arrive there to find out that you won’t be allowed to climb.
 A daily limit of 135 climbers are allowed in the park.

-- As one of the highest points in Malaysia, it can get chilly when you climb the Mount Kinabalu.
-Make sure to wear or bring cold weather clothing during your hike.
+- As one of the highest points in Malaysia, it can get chilly when you climb Mount Kinabalu.
+Make sure to wear or bring cold-weather clothing during your hike.

 - The hike to Mount Kinabalu is filled with rough terrains.
 Wear your most comfortable and enduring walking shoes.

 - There are several accommodation options within and near the surrounding areas of the park.
 Hence, you will have a place to stay in if you want to explore the park for a long time.

 - There are several activities to see or do in the park.
 The most popular tourist activities include mountain biking, canopy walk, birding, and farm tours.
 It is also a popular destination for photography enthusiasts.

 View the complete list of UNESCO World Heritage Sites in Malaysia.